kent-rasmussen/azt/USAGE.md

 ### Tone Frame Design
 In order to sort tone data in [A→Z+T](https://github.com/kent-rasmussen/azt), you have to have tone frames defined.
 There is a tool in [A→Z+T](https://github.com/kent-rasmussen/azt) to help you **define** your tone frames, but help **designing** your tone frames is beyond the scope of [A→Z+T](https://github.com/kent-rasmussen/azt).
 How to design good tone frames is covered in a field methods course in some graduate linguistics programs, and you have find further help in Keith Snider's Tone Analysis for Field Linguists (2018).
 I have also made two short videos that show good frames [here](../../releases/download/v0.8.6.1/NounToneFrames.bvm.mp4) and [here](../../releases/download/v0.8.6.1/VerbToneFrames.bvm.mp4).
 If this is not enough for you, you should get help from a linguist that can do this with you.
 It involves syntactic analysis for each of the grammatical categories that you will study.

+If you must work in the absence of someone to help you design your tone frames, you can always define a frame and use it, and see what you get.
+If you do this, please understand that you may be doing more work than you need to —though this may be preferable to having to wait for a trained linguist to get started (see my further recommendations [here](HELP_PREREQUISITES.md#field-work-develop-draft-tone-frames)).

 Once you **design** frames you want to use, see [below](https://github.com/kent-rasmussen/azt/blob/main/USAGE.md#tone-frames) for technical notes on how to **define** the frame in [A→Z+T](https://github.com/kent-rasmussen/azt).

 ## Error Tracking